 TRUTH: Bloggers and professional crafters mostly make their money through ads, affiliate links, classes, and other means.

-Few companies pay enough to make it worth a blogger’s effort to work with them as a blogger.
+Few companies pay enough to make it worth a blogger’s effort.
 The few companies who do pay have high standards and few opportunities.
-If you have a million YouTube subscribers, a Facebook Page with 500,000 fans, or any other kind of large social media following, you are in a better position to negotiate for pay but no one is getting rich off of being a craft blogger.
+If you have a million YouTube subscribers, a Facebook Page with 500,000 fans, or any other kind of large social media following, you are in a better position to negotiate for pay.
+But no one is getting rich off of being a craft blogger.
 People make a living.
 A few hit it big and make 7 figures a year.
-But the majority are lucky to bring in $1000 a month to offset all the costs of being a blogger.
-The companies are usually the last place people get paid from.
+The majority are lucky to bring in $1000 a month to offset all the costs of being a blogger.

 MYTH: Bloggers and pro crafters get paid for everything they do.

-We get paid some of the time if we are lucky, most of the time if we are really smart, savvy, and hard-working, and never 100% of the time.
+We get paid some of the time if we are lucky, most of the time if we are really smart, savvy, and hard-working.
+But never 100% of the time.
 Here’s what blogging or being a pro crafter looks like at any level:

 - Beginner – work for free for anybody

-- Intermediate – work for free product, sometimes work for free, maybe 1-2 times a year work for pay
+- Intermediate – free product, sometimes work for free, maybe 1-2 times a year work for pay

 - Elite Pro – all of the above, paid by sponsors and events to speak and teach, get paid to make TV and media appearances.
 Offer consulting or other services to clients.

-I asked in one of my Facebook business groups about what people wanted to know more about, business-wise.
+I asked in one of my Facebook business groups what people wanted to know more about, business-wise.
 The number one request was “how to make money in the craft industry”.
-The struggle is real.
 Most people are not covering their costs or making a profit.
 And even if they were, how is that bad?!

 How do you feel about this topic?
 Weigh-in with your opinion in the comments section.